Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-babybeans/ethicsAnswers.md

   ##### i) Below, list at least 3 adverse effects (including but not limited to misuse) of the innovation and anticipatory actions and mechanisms you can embed.

   Adverse effects:
   a) It would hinder the ability of an individual to adapt to different softwares/UI.
+As time went on, the need to be able to adapt would be lost.
+With that need we would lose the diversity of technology.
+This loss of diversity could slow down the progression of new research.
   b) It would affect the job market due to companies losing proprietary ownership of specific products.
+Companies such as Microsoft, Apple, and Andriod would lose business and therefore they would have to cut back on their staff.
-  c) It would force customers to discard old laptops adding on to the harm of our environment.
+  c) It would cause customers to discard old laptops adding on to the harm of our environment.
+When people realized that our laptops could solve many problems in the world of tech, they would no longer need their old laptops.
+What is done with the unwanted hardware could harm the environment.

   Helpful effects:
-  a) It would provide economic freedom for the individual. b)It would add ease in the evelopement of new products.
+  a) It would provide economic freedom for the individual to buy whatever Operating System they wanted.
+  b) It would add ease in the evelopement of new products.

   ##### ii) Below, give an explicit definition of the fine line between the benefit and detriment of your innovation at two moments of its lifetime: (a) immediately upon launch; (b) after enough time for it to be absorbed into everyday life.
    a.
 Immediately upon launch: It would cause a spike in laptops being thrown away and cause excess waste and impact on the enviornment.